opencryptoki/opencryptoki/README.md

 openCryptoki version 3.23 implements the PKCS#11 specification version 3.0.

 This package includes several cryptographic tokens:
-CCA, ICA, TPM , SWToken, ICSF and EP11.
+CCA, ICA, TPM, SWToken, ICSF and EP11.

 For a more in-depth overview of openCryptoki, please refer to manual [openCryptoki - An Open Source Implementation of PKCS #11](https://www.ibm.com/docs/en/linux-on-systems?topic=11-version-317)